 Building a community within your workplace is crucial to running a successful organization.
 Not only does it drive employee engagement, increase retention rates, and maximize employee satisfaction – but it also helps develop an appealing corporate image that you and your employees can be proud of.

 But how exactly should you go about building a community within your workplace?
 Is creating a page on social media, distributing a company newsletter, or pushing for cross-departmental collaboration really enough to build a thriving community in the workplace?
-Find out with five ways to effectively build a community within your workplace:
+Find out with five ways to effectively build a community workplace:

 Use Employee Input to Shape Corporate Vision

 For your staff, being in a community is all about being heard and working together to create an inclusive environment.
 Don’t just push employees’ feedback aside.
 Listen to their suggestions and discuss how you can incorporate them into your corporate vision.

 Do employees feel like their values match your organization’s?
 Can your company’s vision be something they can stand behind and advocate for?
 Do they feel like the vision is outdated or irrelevant to current business practices?
 A common mistake that companies make is enforcing their company vision on employees without actually consulting employees first.
 With the ebb and flow of workforce trends, it’s normal for employees’ expectations, priorities, and work responsibilities to change over time- and this generally calls for a shift in vision, too.

 Using employee input to shape corporate vision is a great way to set the foundations of a strong workplace community.
 In fact, according to research conducted by O.C.
 Tanner, employees are 373% more likely to have a strong sense of purpose when leaders connect their employees to their organization’s goals.
 Therefore, it’s vital that you involve your employees when developing your corporate vision, and establish a greater sense of community within the workplace.